 How to make easy vegan chocolate chip cookies?

-- All-purpose flour – I used unbleached white flour , see next paragraph to see the impact of flours in vegan cookie recipes
+- All-purpose flour – I used unbleached white flour.
+See the next paragraph to see the impact of flours in vegan cookie recipes.

 - Sugar – any crystal sweetener will work.
-You can also use erythritol for a sugar-free sweetener
+You can also use erythritol as a sugar-free sweetener.

 - Maple syrup or agave syrup

 - Dark vegan chocolate chips

 How to make healthy vegan chocolate chip cookies?

 You can give a twist to this recipe to make the cookies healthier.
 Below I listed some of my tips to make this vegan cookie recipe healthier.